otrecoding/OptimalTransportDataIntegration.jl/docs/src/index.md

 ### Installation

-Pkg comes with a REPL.
-Enter the Pkg REPL by pressing `]` from the Julia REPL.
-To get back to the Julia REPL, press `Ctrl+C` or backspace (when the REPL cursor is at the beginning of the input).
+Launch the Julia REPL and enter the Pkg REPL by pressing `]`.
+To get back to the Julia REPL, press the backspace.

 Upon entering the Pkg REPL, you should see the following prompt: